thomasboel/montra/README.md

 `mon service export` used for sharing service configurations with someone else.
 `mon service import "<export-output>"` import all services from someone else's configuration.

-### Groups
+## Groups

 Services can be added to groups that can easily be shared with others with export/import capabilities.
-Also helps with separating services from different projects.
+Groups also helps with separating services from different projects and make it easy to start and stop multiple services.

 `mon group list` will list all the groups.
 `mon group create backend` will create a group with the name `backend`.